Ivy Li

 physics phd student @ rice university | astroparticle physics | machine learning | writing

 Hi!
-I develop machine learning models to be used in the direct search for dark matter by particle detectors such as XENONnT.
-My research is advised by Prof. Christopher Tunnell.
-I work alongside many awesome folks both at Rice and around the world in the XENON collaboration.
-I also am a maintainer of XENONnT’s MongoDB setup.
+I am a particle physics PhD student at Rice University with plans to defend in the fall of 2026.
+My research is in developing custom machine learning models to be used in the direct search for dark matter by particle detectors such as XENONnT.
+I am advised by Prof. Christopher Tunnell and collaborate with many awesome folks both at Rice and around the world in the xenon TPC community.
+I also administrate XENONnT’s MongoDB database.

 Please see my ORCID for a full list of publications.